rdenham/f2py-examples/README.md

 Simple examples of using `f2py` to get high-speed Fortran integrated with Python easily.
 These examples are also useful to troubleshoot problems with `f2py`.

+This is a fork of the scivision repo, where I restructure the package slightly.

 ## Build

 Fortran compiler is needed: